 - Laughter: Malaysians may laugh when they are embarrassed as a defence mechanism.
 The timing may seem inappropriate or awkward in certain scenarios.
 Consider that it can indicate their unease.

-- Physical Contact: In Malaysia, it is generally not appropriate to touch strangers.
+- Physical Contact: It is generally inappropriate to touch strangers in Malaysia.
 Avoid backslapping or putting your arm around people's shoulders.
 Incidental touching (for example, in a crowd) is permitted.
 However, generally people are not very accustomed to physical affection from anyone that isn’t a close friend or family member.
 Furthermore, being a predominantly Muslim population, Malaysian society generally respects a separation of the genders.
-It is also not always appropriate to touch someone of the opposite gender, and public affection is seen as especially awkward and inappropriate.
+Therefore, it is seen as especially awkward and inappropriate to affectionately touch someone of the opposite gender in public.

 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
 This signifies politeness and respect.